Cannabinoid based medicine – A practical approach for clinicians

 Overview & Objectives

-This program was developed by CCRN, a not-for-profit physician organization.
+This program was developed by the Canadian Collaborative Research Network, a not-for-profit physician organization.
 The live virtual delivery sessions were held in Sep/Oct 2020 and received accreditation for both Mainpro+ and Section 1 certification.
 We are pleased to make recordings of these live sessions available for your review.
-While these recordings have not been reviewed for accreditation for OnDemand delivery, participants can earn self-learning credits through active steps outlined in the participation completion certificate.
+While these recordings have not been reviewed for accreditation for OnDemand delivery, participants can earn self-learning credits through active steps as outlined under the Credit Eligibility tab.

 The learning objectives for the sessions are: